-Financial and Estate Planning for Children With Special Needs
+Financial and Estate Planning for Children With Disabilities

-Parents of children with special needs know that each day brings small and large victories.
-Parenting children with special needs also comes with unique challenges, including increased financial responsibilities and more complex planning requirements for the future.
+Parents of children with disabilities know that each day brings small and large victories.
+Parenting children with disabilities also comes with unique challenges, including increased financial responsibilities and more complex planning requirements for the future.
 The cost of therapies, medical procedures, equipment and caregiving — on top of wages lost as a result of caretaking duties — can be daunting.
 Because these children may continue to require care into adulthood, sound financial and estate planning is essential to ensure they're cared for even after you're gone.

-Try not to get overwhelmed at the thought of financial planning for a child with special needs.
+Try not to get overwhelmed at the thought of financial planning for a child with a disability.
 This guide is focused on helping you plan one step at a time, learn what help is available and talk to other parents in your situation.
 A sound strategy can help you take concrete steps to manage your finances and gain peace of mind for your child's financial future.

-Steps to Creating a Plan for Your Child With Special Needs
+Steps to Creating a Plan for Your Child With Disabilities

 Planning for an uncertain and expensive future can be daunting.
-Parents of children with special needs often worry about who will care for their children and how their children will manage when they’re gone.
+Parents of children with disabilities often worry about who will care for their children and how their children will manage when they’re gone.

-“Once you become a parent, you worry about everything,” says Valerie Zaloom Buccino, Esq., an attorney specializing in estate planning, special needs planning and guardianship.
-“This worry never ends, but for parents with children with special needs, this worry takes on a much different meaning.”
+“Once you become a parent, you worry about everything,” says Valerie Zaloom Buccino, Esq., an attorney specializing in estate planning, planning and guardianship for individuals with disabilities.
+“This worry never ends, but for parents with children with a disability, this worry takes on a much different meaning.”

-Though all parents need to plan for their children’s future, parents of kids with special needs have to take more steps than others.
+Though all parents need to plan for their children’s future, parents of kids with disabilities have to take more steps than others.
 Breaking down the tasks and tackling them over time can help you feel less perplexed.

 Step 1.
 Find Your Community

 Parents who are living through similar circumstances can provide emotional support and a wealth of information.
-Finding your community where special needs families can search for advice, referrals and moral support is vital.
+Finding your community where families can search for advice, referrals and moral support is vital.

 “Parents in a similar situation are going to be the most capable of directing people,” Dania Ermentrout, a case manager in North Carolina’s Medicaid program and parent of a medically fragile daughter, said.